tamcord/.github/profile/README.md

 This project is only possible by volunteers like you and me, your contribution is very much appreciated.

 If you would like to contribute then [read this guide](https://docs.fosscord.com/contributing/server/).

-### License

-Copyright (C) 2021 Fosscord and Fosscord Contributors This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation version 3 of the License

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with this program.
-If not, see https://www.gnu.org/licenses/agpl-3.0.de.html